 Reach for the Stars!

 Through this website, you will get to know me better.
+If that’s what you came here for, read on!
 Even though I very much live in the present and am focused on the future, I often dwell on the past.
 World War II was the deadliest conflict in human history, with 100 million participating troops and over 70 million casualties.
 I am a survivor of the War in the Pacific and my early years were spent in brutal captivity.
 In my World War II Memoir I am telling my story.

 On August 15, 2013 the world commemorated the 68th anniversary of the Japanese surrender and the end of the Pacific War.
 Veterans of that conflict will have memories of their own.
 Most of you who were born after that war will have heard about the war in Europe, the Holocaust, the atomic bombs and even the military battles in Asia.
 But what do you know about the fate of the hundreds of thousands of civilians ― men, women and children ― who were living in Southeast Asia when the war broke out?